 My research is focused on interpersonal social interaction, entrainment and synchronisation.
 I am studying in vivo interaction in dyads and in groups.
-I’m involved with the Brain2Brain project at BRU, developing two-person neuroscience.
+I was involved with the Brain2Brain project, working on two-person neuroscience.
+In 2015–2016, we conducted the research project “Social eMotions“, which combined contemporary dance and movement science.
+Currently my work is related to social neuroscience, and various behavioural explorations of interpersonal and intersubjective processes.
+I collaborate with the ICI-project in Paris, France.

 Music cognition, musical interaction and music & movement are of my special interest.
 Before coming to Aalto, I was a university teacher at the Music Department of the University of Jyväskylä, where I taught a number of courses from research methodology to cognitive musicology, and did research at the Finnish Centre of Excellence in Interdisciplinary Music Research.